In order to play bass guitar with a pick, you’ll need to first get comfortable holding the pick.

 This, however, became a problem during a particular module of my technique class.

-The technique I was taught was to hold the pick between the underside of the thumb and the last joint of the index finger and then to anchor the hand to the bass by placing the outer edge of the palm on the bridge and the little finger underneath the bridge pickup.
+Hold the pick between the underside of the thumb and the last joint of the index finger and then rotate your hand from the elbow to perform the picking motion on the strings.

 This wasn’t all bad advice.
 I still think the index and thumb grip is the best option out there for holding a pick.